 For many who suffer from PTSD, reliving the traumatic experience can sometimes bring about feelings of self-doubt, shame, and guilt.
 One of the reasons MDMA has been so effective in helping people who have experienced trauma is because it instills some empathy and self-love in an individual and allows them to view their experiences with alleviated self-judgment.

-And while it’s very possible to get this from a psychedelic experience alone, working with a coach or mentor can help.
+And while it’s very possible to get this from a psychedelic experience alone, working with a facilitator or guide can help.
 We can help you use the self-love, empathy, and compassion you discovered with the psychedelic substance in your day-to-day life.

 You can reframe your relationship with trauma during your psychedelic experience and have someone help you to integrate that understanding into your life through practices like conscious body movement, journaling, meditation, sound healing, or mindful walks in nature.